FCollaPi/p2-datasci4health/README.md

 ##### Worst-Performing Component
 <img width="1000" alt="wcs" src="https://user-images.githubusercontent.com/54454569/169719327-907f0b89-1226-4d87-8733-d11ed5b06f7d.png">

-As shown, the variation between the best-performer and worst-performer is little to none, and we were not able to find a correlation between those components and the target, which was prognostic of death.
+As shown, the variation between the best-performer and worst-performer is slight to none, and we were not able to find a correlation between those components and the target, which was prognostic of death.

 The results, albeit unsatisfying, elicited a very complex decision-making process involving constant back-and-forth.